Biological Sciences in Public Health

 2. an advisor/mentor assessment of the student’s progress

-• The BPH program is required to give the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences an accounting of student progress via Satisfactory Progress Reports, a key component of which is regular DAC meetings for G3 students and above.
-Unsatisfactory progress will be reported for any student who fails to have DAC meetings at six- to nine-month intervals.
+- The BPH program is required to give Harvard Griffin GSAS an accounting of student progress via Satisfactory Progress Reports, a key component of which is regular DAC meetings for G3 students and above.
+Unsatisfactory progress will be reported for any student who fails to have DAC meetings at six- to nine-month intervals unless a different meeting frequency is recommended by the student DAC and communicated to the program office by the DAC chair.
 However, this may be changed to satisfactory progress at the submission of a DAC report to the BPH program office.

 DAC Content and Materials